Sundarakanda (1991 film)

 Sundarakanda is 1991 Indian Kannada-language action thriller film written and directed by K. V. Raju and produced by Sridevi under Sri Vijayalakshmi Cine Arts.
 The film stars Shankar Nag and Shivaranjini, with Devaraj, Jaggesh and Avinash playing supporting roles.

-This film was the last movie of Shankar Nag as an actor and it was released posthumously.
+This film was the last movie of Shankar Nag as an actor, and it was released posthumously.

+Plot

+A journalist is set to kill two dishonest MLAs, but they end up killing him first.
+Later, the journalist's wife gets separated from one of her two sons and both the sons grow up with a motive to avenge their father's death.